Akiyoshidai Plateau 秋吉台

 Bocho Buses run from Shin-Yamaguchi Station to Akiyoshido Bus Center.
 From JR Yamaguchi Station, Chugoku JR buses also run to Akiyoshido Bus Center.
 Two Bocho buses per day run to Akiyoshidai then on to Akiyoshido from Higashi-Hagi Station.

-This is where you should start your adventure.
 Walk through the trees and cross the bridge over the river into the cave known as Akiyoshido.

 The cave is large, with a well-maintained path.
-Gentle lighting preserves the atmosphere of this incredible place, and illuminates the stunning limestone pools, stalactites and stalagmites to great effect.
+Gentle lighting preserves the atmosphere of this incredible place and illuminates the stunning limestone pools, stalactites and stalagmites to great effect.
 The water running through the cave makes this an aural experience as well as it whittles the limestone into ever-more fantastic shapes.

 These caves are Japan's largest, with nine kilometers total.
 However, only around one kilometer is open to the public.